nwg-piotr/nwg-shell/index.md

 This CLI command, based on the [gopsutil](https://github.com/shirou/gopsutil) Go module, produces text output to display system usage info in nwg-panel executors.

 ![gopsuinfo](https://user-images.githubusercontent.com/20579136/179935626-867cf00c-97b4-4e46-b558-8dbb4ddc4e93.png)

+# Where to get

+The easiest and fastest way is to install [ArchLabs Linux](https://archlabslinux.com), whose sway session is nothing but a full nwg-shell implementation.

+A slightly more complicated way is to set up nwg-shell on a fresh Arch Linux install, done with the `archinstall` script.
+A step-by-step guide you'll find in [Wiki](https://github.com/nwg-piotr/nwg-shell/wiki).
+This should probably work on Arch derivatives other than ArchLabs, but we have never tried. ;)

+Currently, there is no out-of-the-box installer for other Linux distributions.
+You may try and install all the components manually.

 # Project supported by